wadere/BarleyBrain-Crop-Yield-Forecast/README.md

 #### Model and Performance
-Three models were run on the data, Ordinay Least Squares, RandomForests, and Adaboost.
+Three models were run on the data, Ordinary Least Squares, RandomForests, and Adaboost.
 Primary selected model was Adaboost, as it provided the best RMSE (+/- 12.8 bushels/acre on the test set.)
 Data is loaded from the combined file and split into train and test sets.
-For training mode, the model discards all information not within the 2010 to 2014 timeframe.
-Similary the test case drops years less than and including 2014, leaving only 2015 and 2016 data.
+For training mode, the model discards all information not within the 2010 to 2014 date range.
+Similarly the test case drops years less than and including 2014, leaving only 2015 and 2016 data.

 #### TEST RESULTS
-The model initially way overfit on the train data, and after reviewing in-stage Adaboost scoring, model was 'tuned' to remove over fitting as much as possible.
+The model initially way over-fit on the train data, and after reviewing in-stage Adaboost scoring, model was 'tuned' to remove over fitting as much as possible.
 Resulting RMSE fit was 12.8 bushels/acre.
 Not bad given the wide range of things farms can do to their fields in the course of a year.
 The following chart shows model predicted yield (green line) and actual yield (blue dots).

 ![test_image](images/test_results1.png)